dawillcox/pyBreezeChMS/DOCUMENTATION.md

 If you find something wrong or missing I request that you file an issue to get that corrected.
 With that out of the way...

-The `filter_json` parameter needs some special explanation since it isn't documented anywhere in the Breeze API.
-It's a key:value map of filter parameters.
-The parameter can either a python dict, or a string with the JSON encoding; `list_people()` will convert the dict for you if necessary.
+The `filter_json` parameter is a key:value map of filter parameters.
+But what are the valid keys and values?

-But what are the valid keys and values.
 It's pretty obscure.
 Perhaps the simplest solution if you want a specific query for your own installation is to set up a query in Breeze's People and look at the URL that it generates.
 That will show the key:value pairs to reproduce that query.
 The url isn't in the form needed for `filter_json`, but gives you the values.
 Hard code the key:value pairs into your Python dict and it should work for you.

-But what if you want to build a query on the fly.
-Or perhaps more important, build a query that works across multiple Breeze instance.
+But what if you want to build a query on the fly?
+Or perhaps more important, build a query that works across multiple Breeze instances?
 Now it gets complicated.

-### Filter on profile fields
+#### Filter on profile fields
 When filtering on a profile field, the key is the field ID, *not* the field name, and the field ID is specific to your Breeze instance.
 You'll have to use ``get_field_id()`` to get that mapping.
 (The ``profile_helper`` module